 - All candidates get a more accurate measure of support

 - Easy to tally and results are transparently understandable

 - Ballots are the same, the number of choices increases

 Local election supervisors in counties, cities/towns, and special districts need election rules from the Colorado Secretary of State.

-Home Rule communities may already use Approval Voting without SoS rules, but find them reassuring.
+Home Rule communities may already use Approval Voting without SoS rules, but find them valuable.

 Approval Voting for Colorado seeks additional rules, not a change to existing rules.